ellingsvee/JutulGPT/README.md

 This gives you a nice interface for asking questions, retrieving info, generating and running code etc. Both agents can also read and write to files.

 ## UI
 The JutulGPT also has an associated UI called [JutulGPT-UI](https://github.com/ellingsvee/JutulGPT-UI).
+For using the UI, you must disable the CLI-mode.
+To this by setting `cli_mode = False` in `src/jutulgpt/configuration.py`.

 Install it by following the instructions in the repository.
 Alternatively do
 ```bash
 cd .. # Move to parent directory
 git clone https://github.com/ellingsvee/JutulGPT-UI.git # Clone JutulGPT-UI